 mod_24_18 use of technical offer date in instruction profiling / qboa

-Proposer delivered a presentation the requirement for this proposal.
-Proposer discussed the current testing and certification process and noted that it had highlighted that at present the Code is not specific on the application Technical Offer Data (TOD) to Bid Offer Acceptance Quantity (QBOA) calculations.
+Proposer delivered a presentation on the requirement for this proposal.
+Proposer discussed the current testing and certification process and noted that it had highlighted that at present the Code is not specific on the application of which Technical Offer Data (TOD) applies to Bid Offer Acceptance Quantity (QBOA) calculations.
 Proposer pointed out that all QBOA calculations are carried out on a settlement day basis and that at present the systems apply TOD on a Settlement Day basis as a result.

 A member queried the proposed approach and stated that the Trading Day and Settlement Day timings have been known from the outset, that the rules state that TOD should apply to a Trading Day and that the settlement system should have taken this into consideration.
 They proposed that the settlement system should be changed to adhere to the Code instead of changing the rules in this area.